 Additionally, using digital checklists serves as a first-line approach for quality assurance in poultry processing machines.
 This specifically helps companies ensure that their equipment meet the legislated safety standards.
 Ultimately, all these improvements and quality processes help reduce worker injuries and fatalities across the industry.

 In every poultry processing plant, safety must be a priority.
 Every frontline worker must be empowered to bring safe work practices to the heart of operations.
-Luckily, mobile-first solutions like iAuditor by SafetyCulture help in making all of this possible through features such as:
+Luckily, mobile-first solutions like SafetyCulture (formerly iAuditor) help in making all of this possible through features such as:

 Try iAuditor for free!